MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 # (Dec 2024) 4000+ stars
 This textbook has received 4000+ stars!
-Glad that it is helpful many reader.
+Glad that it is helpful many readers.

 # (Nov 2024) English lecture videos